AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-customize-emailshare.md

  </tbody>
 </table>

-Example - To set up a form to have a one pixel grey border with nine pixels of padding around all input fields.
+Example - To set up a form to have a one pixel gray border with nine pixels of padding around all input fields.
 To have the same border in red color for fields which fail validation.
 To have 250 pixels wide To field.
 And finally, the rest of the input fields 300 pixels wide:

 ```
 .s7ecatalogviewer .s7emaildialog .s7dialoginputcontainer {